csteins/CRUD-Skeleton-for-Codeigniter/README.md

 CRUD-Skeleton-for-Codeigniter
 =============================

+This skeleton provided me with quick CRUD functionality for several projects.
+The general ideas is to derive most of the logic from the database schema and the correponding model.

-CRUD Skeleton for Codeigniter with code generation, assertions and testdata generation
+Codeigniter with code generation, assertions and testdata generation.